STL2600/remote-network-access-tools/talk.md

    - Very fast
    - Low resource usage
    - Generous free tier and affordable paid options
+   - Clients for most systems
+   - Company can not see traffic
  - Cons
    - DNS solutions are spotty